mobusoperandi/michie/README.md

 # `key_expr`

-The `key_expr` argument is an arbitrary expression.
+In each invocation a key is obtained.
+It is used to query the function's cache store for a possible hit.
+An expression that evaluates into a key must be provided via the `key_expr` argument.
-It may use bindings from the function's parameters.
+The expression may use bindings from the function's parameters.

 # `key_type`